darfink/chakracore-rs/jsrt-sys/README.md

 Remember to add LLVM directories to `PATH` during installation.

-ChakraCore is built using the MSVC ABI, therefore you must use to MSVC toolchain when linking with this library (e.g `stable-x86_64-pc-windows-msvc`)
+ChakraCore is built using the MSVC ABI, therefore you must use the MSVC toolchain when linking with this library (e.g `stable-x86_64-pc-windows-msvc`)

 #### macOS